 Direct assistance to families with children gives them freedom to buy what their family needs most.

-A \$500 state CTC is enough to buy half a month's worth of groceries for a family of four at a moderate cost.
+A \$500 Commonwealth Kids Credit is enough to buy about half a month's worth of food for a family of four.

-Refundable tax credits are linked with a range of longterm benefits, including better health outcomes.
+Refundable tax credits are linked with a range of long-term benefits, including better health outcomes.